People talk about how bullets can cause "death by PowerPoint" -- and while that may be partially true, it

 Figure 5: Bullet style changed

-Tip: Using fewer bullets with meaningful, direct text can help -- also look carefully at how you have
+Tip: Using fewer bullets with meaningful, direct text can help -- also organize the text carefully.
+Have you inserted

 Change Bullet Styles in